Borrow Wisely for Your Education & Know Your Repayment Options

 You will have to pay late fees and collection costs on top of what you already owe.
 You can be sued.

-If you are having a problem with your federal student loan, contact the FSA Ombudsman at the US Department of Education.
+If you continue to experience difficulty with your federal student loan, contact the FSA Ombudsman at the US Department of Education.
 The FSA Ombudsman is dedicated to helping students resolve disputes and other problems with federal student loans.

 The FSA Ombudsman will research your problem in an impartial and objective manner and will try to develop a fair solution.
 The FSA Ombudsman does not have the authority to impose a solution.
 Nevertheless, many students have found the FSA Ombudsman to be helpful in resolving disputes with lenders.

 You can contact the FSA Ombudsman by phone at 1-877-557-2575, by fax at 1-202-275-0549, by mail at U.S. Department of Education, FSA Ombudsman, 830 First Street, NE, Fourth Floor, Washington, DC 20202-5144, by visiting fsahelp.ed.gov or by e-mail at: firstname.lastname@example.org.

 https://www.nsldsfap.ed.gov/nslds_FAP/ – NSLDS provides detailed information about your loans.
 This includes the amounts, types, when, what school you borrowed from and contact information for your loan servicer.

 https://www.mappingyourfuture.org/ – Mapping Your Future is a free resource for career, college, financial aid, and money management information.
 The goal is to help individuals achieve life-long success by empowering students, families, and schools with web-based information and services.